 - Be sure that the testing location is equipped with a computer that meets technical requirements.

-Once the student has been approved for off-site testing, Academic Services and First Year Programs will send you an instructional e-mail.
-The e-mail will contain the following:
+Once the student has been approved for off-site testing, Academic Services will send you an instructional email.
+The email will contain the following:

-- A three-week time frame in which placement testing must be completed
+- A ten-day time frame in which placement testing must be completed

 - A list of tests the students will take

 - A password that you will need to access the math and English tests.
 If your student is taking the reading test, you will receive a separate password by email from our reading test provider, Accuplacer.